speedruncomorg/api/throttling.md

 # Throttling

-To prevent excessive crawling of the data we make available and to insure a good overall performance, requests to the API are subject to rate limits.
+To prevent excessive crawling of the data we make available and to ensure a good overall performance, requests to the API are subject to rate limits.

 Each IP is allowed to perform **100 requests per minute**.
 We observe the usage and user requirements